burnsra/SquidBar/README.md

 After installing Squid with **[Homebrew](http://brew.sh/)**

-- The squid exectuable is located at `/usr/local/opt/squid/sbin/squid`
+- The squid executable is located at `/usr/local/opt/squid/sbin/squid`
 - The squid configuration file is located at `/usr/local/etc/squid.conf`

 ## Contributions